Go Back

 INGREDIENTS

-• 250 g Oreo cookies without the cream (8.8 oz) Weigh after removing the cream from the middle and set it aside.
+• 250 g Oreo cookies cream removed .
+Weigh after removing the filling and set the cream aside.

-• 4 pots of sweetened fromage blanc (360 g / 12.7 oz ) You can replace it with Philadelphia.
+• 4 containers sweetened fromage blanc 360 g total (12.7 oz).
+You can replace it with Philadelphia if needed.

 • 2 tablespoons lemon juice